idfldev/Python-Sources/README.md

 # Python-Sources
-All Python sources code example.
+All Python source code examples.

+## All branches to search:
+- PyExercises
+- PyExamples
+- PyProjects
+- PyPatterns